ufko-org/wapp/README.md

 %
 ```

-## Installation Guide
+## Installation and Run Guide

-For the installation, please follow the steps in this wiki page:
+For the installation and test run, please follow the steps in this wiki page:
 [Installation steps](https://github.com/ufko-org/wapp/wiki/Installation-steps)

 ## Interpreter properties